 This guide has been provided by Simon & Schuster for classroom, library, and reading group use.
 It may be reproduced in its entirety or excerpted for these purposes.

 Hena Khan is a Pakistani-American who was born and raised in Maryland.
 She enjoys writing about her culture as well as all sorts of other subjects, from spies to space travel.
-She is the author of several books including It’s Ramadan, Curious George; Golden Domes and Silver Lanterns; and The Night of the Moon.
+She is the author of several books including It’s Ramadan, Curious George; Golden Domes and Silver Lanterns; The Night of the Moon; and Amina’s Voice.
 Hena lives in Rockville, Maryland, with her husband and two sons.
 You can learn more about Hena by visiting her website at HenaKhan.com.